OpenDataEnterprise/sdg-nri-ansible/README.md

 # SDG National Reporting Initiative Ansible Scripts

 This repository contains the [Ansible](https://www.ansible.com/) scripts for the SDG National Reporting Intiative.
 We use Ansible to help automate the provisioning and restoration of technical infrastructure.
+These scripts also serve as a form of documentation on how to set up various infrastructure assets for the project.

 ## Requirements